-TraiNex Training Center is an Information Technology Training, IT Certificate and Soft Skill Center of the Company.
-The Company has established this center to provide training services to the Company's project clients and personnel of different departments of general companies.

-The services offered by our training center range from standard training courses, official courses for various products available in the market.
-At present, training courses are designed to be in accordance and meet the needs of the learners.
-In addition, we offer a test center that provides services related to international standard IT Certificate examinations, training room rentals, and lab rentals, which provides opportunities for businesses and individuals in the information technology industry to learn and acquire additional skills through with 3E's knowledge transfer philosophy as follows:
+"TraiNex Training Center" (TRAINEX): It is information technology training center, IT Certificate and Soft Skills established by the Company to provide training services to the Company's project customers and personnel of general agencies and companies.
+Our training center provides services ranging from standard training to official courses of products currently available in the market and has designed training courses to be consistent and meet the needs of the learners.
+In addition, we provide examination center services that can take IT Certificate exams that are of international standards, rental of training rooms, and rental of laboratories (Lab), which provides an opportunity for business organizations and individuals in the information technology industry to learn and enhance their skills with the 3E's knowledge transfer philosophy as follow:

-Expert Training by the certified instructors with knowledge and skills using standard textbooks.
-Experience Knowledge transfer from instructors who have a long work experience.
-Experiment Modern and complete LAB equipment are available.
+- Expert Training by the certified instructors with knowledge and skills using standard textbooks. - Experience Knowledge transfer from instructors who have a long work experience. - Experiment Modern and complete LAB equipment are available.